xinshuoweng/AB3DMOT/README.md

 To reproduce the qualitative results of our 3D MOT system shown in the paper:

-1. Thresholding the trajectories using a proper threshold
+1. Threshold the trajectories using a proper threshold
-2. draw the remaining 3D trajectories on the images (Note that the opencv3 is required by this step, please check the opencv version if there is an error)
+2. Draw the remaining 3D trajectories on the images (Note that the opencv3 is required by this step, please check the opencv version if there is an error)
   ```
   $ python trk_conf_threshold.py car_3d_det_test
   $ python visualization.py car_3d_det_test_thres